rulewis/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

         ![](../../assets/activity_constraint_segment.png)

-        Add one or several segments from the left pane, combine them using the **[!UICONTROL And]** / **[!UICONTROL Or]** logical operators.
-Click **[!UICONTROL Select]** to confirm.
+        Add one or several segments from the left pane, and combine them using the **[!UICONTROL And]** / **[!UICONTROL Or]** logical operators.

         ![](../../assets/activity_constraint_segment2.png)

-        Learn more on how to work with segments in [this section](../../segment/about-segments.md).
+        Learn how to work with segments in [this section](../../segment/about-segments.md).

-    * If you want to add a selection constraint for this placement using a decision rule, use the **[!UICONTROL Decision rule]** option and select the rule of your choice.
+    * If you want to add a selection constraint with a decision rule, use the **[!UICONTROL Decision rule]** option and select the rule of your choice.

         ![](../../assets/activity_constraint_rule.png)

-        Learn more on how to create a decision rule in [this section](../offer-library/creating-decision-rules.md).
+        Learn how to create a decision rule in [this section](../offer-library/creating-decision-rules.md).

 1. Define the ranking method you want to use to select the best offer for each profile.

     ![](../../assets/activity_ranking-method.png)

-    * By default, if multiple offers are eligible for this placement, the offers with the highest priority score will be delivered to the customer.
+    * By default, if multiple offers are eligible for this placement, the offer with the highest priority score will be delivered to the customer.

     * If you want to use a specific formula to choose which eligible offer to deliver, select **[!UICONTROL Ranking formula]**.
 Learn how to rank offers in [this section](../offer-activities/configure-offer-selection.md).

-1. Click **[!UICONTROL Add]** to define more placements for this decision scope.
+1. Click **[!UICONTROL Add]** to define more criteria for the same placement.

     ![](../../assets/activity_add-collection.png)

-1. When you add several collections, they will be evaluated in a specific order.
+1. When you add several criteria, they will be evaluated in a specific order.
 The first collection that was added to the sequence will be evaluated first, and so on.

     To change the default sequence, you can drag and drop the collections to reorder them as wanted.

     ![](../../assets/activity_reorder-collections.png)

-1. You can also evaluate several collections at the same time.
+1. You can also evaluate several criteria at the same time.
 To do so, drap and drop the collection on top of another.

     ![](../../assets/activity_move-collection.png)